top of page

 Cons

-• Group can be dominated by 1 or more individuals
+• A group can be dominated by 1 or more individuals

 • Opinions can be influenced by others, introducing bias